Mia Hansen-Løve: Early life

 Hansen-Løve was born on 5 February 1981 in Paris.
 Her parents, Laurence and Ole Hansen-Løve, are both philosophy professors who separated when Hansen-Løve was in her 20s.
+She inherited her double-barrelled Danish family name from her paternal grandfather, who had immigrated to France from Denmark.

 At university, Hansen-Løve studied German and minored in philosophy.

 As a teenager, Hansen-Løve enjoyed acting and appeared in Late August, Early September and Sentimental Destinies, both directed by Olivier Assayas.
 In 2001, she began studying at the Conservatory of Dramatic Arts in Paris, but left in 2003 and began writing reviews for French film magazine Cahiers du cinéma until 2005, a job that fueled her desire to make films.
 "What I wanted [as a Cahiers critic] was to build little-by-little a cinematic train of thought," she has said.
 Hansen-Løve says she is not nostalgic about her time at Cahiers du cinéma, however useful it was, and that she experienced misogyny there.
 Meanwhile, she directed several shorts, including Contre-coup (2005), starring Louis Garrel and Lolita Chammah.

 In 2016, Hansen-Løve said, "When I was in my 20s, I was completely lost in life.
 Realizing I wanted to make films gave me strength.
 Because filmmaking is a perpetual questioning of existence: What is beauty?
 Why am I living?
-And I need that, I think, perhaps because of being the daughter of two philosophy teachers.”
+And I need that, I think, perhaps because of being the daughter of two philosophy teachers."

 Career

 Hansen-Løve's debut film, All Is Forgiven, was nominated for a César Award for Best First Feature Film in 2008 by the French Film Academy.

-Her second film, Father of My Children, premiered at the 2009 Cannes Film Festival in the Un Certain Regard section and won the Special Jury Prize.
+Her second film, Father of My Children, premiered at the 2009 Cannes Film Festival in the Un Certain Regard section, winning the Special Jury Prize.
 The film was inspired by the suicide of Humbert Balsan, a French actor and film producer who served as an early mentor for Hansen-Løve.

 Her third feature was the semi-autobiographical Goodbye First Love.
 Hansen-Løve cast Lola Créton after seeing her in Bluebeard.
 Her then-partner, Olivier Assayas, who was with her at the time of the viewing, subsequently cast Créton in one of his films.
 The film premiered at the 2011 Locarno International Film Festival, where it received a special mention from the Jury.

 In August 2012, TIFF Cinemathique presented a retrospective of Hansen-Løve's work titled "Fathers and Daughters: The Films of Mia Hansen-Løve."

 In November 2013, Hansen-Løve began filming Eden, an autobiographical drama about a young man who discovers the burgeoning French house music scene during the early 90s.
 The film was inspired and co-written by her brother Sven, who had been part of the 90s club scene as a DJ.
 Hansen-Løve went through multiple producers while trying to make the film, as obtaining the rights to the music she wanted to use was time-consuming and expensive.
 The film premiered at the 2014 Toronto International Film Festival.